olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Richard Feynman

+"You think you know when you can learn, are more sure when you can write, even more when you can teach, but certain when you can program."
+<br>&mdash;Alan J. Perlis

 "If you find that you're spending almost all your time on theory, start turning some attention to practical things; it will improve your theories.
 If you find that you're spending almost all your time on practice, start turning some